semrush/intergalactic/website/docs/components/input-phone/input-phone.md

 | Known country but unknown phone number format | ![](static/input-phone-2.png) |
 | Known country and phone number format | ![](static/input-phone-3.png) |

-When the user's country is known, it's important to display the flag of the country in the input field.
+When the user's country is known, it's important to display the flag of the country in the input.
 This helps users navigate through the entered data more easily, as seen in the [Form guide](/patterns/form/form).

 ::: tip
 Be sure to add the label "Phone number" to the input.
 Especially if there are no visual indications of the mask type, country code, or format,